Posted August 3, 2016

 - Network architecture

 While this documentation provides evidence of the candidate supplier’s formal processes, your company’s cyber security team should perform additional due diligence.
 After obtaining results from a third-party penetration test, closely examine the corrective actions they have taken.
-Perform research with available intelligence sources such as Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... feeds and platforms, Domain: A specified location where a set of activity or knowledge exists.
-For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
-LookingGlass Cyber (n) - A fancy name for a URL or website. name reputation monitoring, and vulnerability scans.
+Perform research with available intelligence sources such as Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. feeds and platforms, domain name reputation monitoring, and vulnerability scans.

 Lastly, your vendor contracts should require rapid notification of any breach, cyber security insurance (where deemed appropriate), and collaboration in cyber defense action.
 After all, any weakness in the links of your supply chain can act as a convenient attack vector for threat actors to access your data and cyber assets.